Lifailon/WinAPI/README.md

 **🔎 Test version: [README](https://github.com/Lifailon/WinAPI/blob/rsa/Test/README.md)**

-REST API and simple Web server **based on .NET HttpListener** and only **one PowerShell** language.
-Using WinAPI, you can quickly set up remote communication with Windows OS without the need to configure WinRM or OpenSSH using APIs and get control from any platform (**including Linux**) via browser or any REST client.
+REST API and Web server on base **.NET HttpListener** and backend only **PowerShell Core**.
+Using WinAPI, you can quickly set up remote communication with Windows OS using API, without the need to configure WinRM or OpenSSH and get control from any platform, including **Linux** via browser or any REST client.

 **🔗 Implemented**:

-✅ More than 20 endpoints \
+✅ More than 20 unique endpoints \
 ✅ Authentication \
 ✅ Converting to 4 data types \
 ✅ Response codes handling \